 What The Program Does Not Promote Or Promise:

 292 Basketball does not and won’t ever promise any of its’ participants a scholarship to a college or a selection to any post-season all-star game.
 We will do our best to help each participant reach their goal of playing basketball in college, but there are no promises.
 The scholarship given out to participants is determined by the college coach, not our program.
 We just try to prepare and then place each girl in the best light possible so they can perform at their highest level when the appropriate time comes.
 I hear all of the time from some coaches and directors in other programs “Hey, come play for me because I can promise you that I will get your daughter a scholarship.”
 I have yet to see how anyone at this level can make that type of promise, and worse off, when the time comes and that kid and parent who was promised the scholarship doesn’t receive one, there is no accountability on the coach or director who made that promise.
 That’s not right.
 That’s why 292 Basketball is not, and never will be labeled, a “recruiting service”, because it is not – no ranking players, no making promises…just advice and helping players and parents find avenues.
-I also see kids jumping from program to program in search of the possibility of being selected to play in post-season events such as Nike Skills, USA Basketball, the McDonald’s All-American Game, and the WBCA All-American Game.
+I also see kids jumping from program to program in search of the possibility of promises to play DI Basketball or being selected to play in post-season events such as Nike Skills, USA Basketball, the McDonald’s All-American Game, and the WBCA All-American Game.
 I am on one of those four selection committees, and the chair of another one of those committees, but I can promise you this, that being in the 292 Program does not better your chances of eventually making one of those two events.
 Making promises to kids and their parents about the possibility of bettering their chances of being selected to one of those events by participating in this program compromises the integrity of not only those organizations, but of me as well, so that will never happen.
 That being said, we also do not place kids into the “hype machine”, where we try to make kids bigger and better than they are through promoting them in various media outlets.
 Our experience with the “hype machine” is that kid’s start to feel entitled and that they have arrived already, which leads to them not working as hard on their game and spending more time searching for the spotlight and attention.
 “Already Arriving” is a dangerous thing in the growth of a player.
 We don’t mind putting your name out there, because that is necessary so the right folks will at least take a look at you, but going overboard with it is not in our program’s standards.
 Kids have left our program in search of making these events and spotlights and have found out how political some of the programs and the process can be.
 I, personally, have lost close friends who believed that I should do whatever it takes to get their kid into one of these events or “hype” their kid up.
 What I have told them is this is not the role of 292 nor me to focus all of my energy on just one participant in our program for an event or spotlight like this.
 I believe that their kid needs to take some responsibility and perform at their highest level all the time and let what happens happen; if I start making false promises to the kids, to the parents or to the college coaches, it leads to blame and broken friendships.
 Please make sure that you are not joining this program in search of making an event (USA Basketball, McDonalds, WBCA), to be “marketed”, to be “ranked” in such-and-such media poll or looking for any other media attention such as this.
+Please also don’t change this program thinking that Coach R will automatically make my kid a DI player and if he doesn’t, the program failed me and my kid.
 We are here to help you find a school and basketball program that fits your daughter so she can be happy for her four or five years of college.
 The kid needs to put in the work, then perform when the “lights are on” and we will, next, help point them in the right direction.
 We’ll let the college coaches know where they are playing, then its’ up to the player.
 The harder the kid will work, the more they will appreciate every opportunity they receive, and the more humble they will be when they get that opportunity.
 Basically, the “Me-Culture” of club basketball is not promoted in our program.
 We want our players to be coachable kids who understand that, yes, they need make sure they are improving individually and making their team the best they can be, but also understand the team concept.
 I don’t want college coaches coming back to me after signing one of ours kids and saying “She can’t be coached, she is all about herself and not the team, and is selfish, or “It’s obvious no one has ever corrected her or told her ‘no’.
 We make sure that the “Me-Culture” that pervades the club basketball season is not promoted in our program.
 You’re not going to play basketball forever, and be able to have strong relationships long after the ball is put in the closet is important.
 When one of these “great, self-promoting” club coaches calls our players, promising them the world to come to their program and to leave ours, the parent has to at least ask “What are your credentials, not as a player, but as a director or coach”?
 If the answer is not satisfactory, then you know that requesting team or program is one that probably promotes the “Me-Culture”.
 The 292 Program has been successful (96% of 292 Participants to college basketball programs); check the “Alumni & History” page on this web site.
-Click here to read a story about “What’s Wrong With College Basketball?”; it illustrates the problems and “promises” of the basketball world and these “great youth programs” who think they are coaching kids, when all they are really doing is collecting talent.
-In my opinion, there is a big difference (as the article states) between acquiring kids and developing kids.

 Our 292 Travel Team stress the importance of not trying to let your uniform or your “look” stand-out; rather, let your play stand-out.
 You have to practice and practice to get the opportunity to play at the highest level you are capable of, and that includes those with lots of God-Given talent.
 Once you start getting “noticed”, college recruiters want to see if you are about substance or style.
 Take for instance this statement by Chris Dailey, assistant women’s coach at the University of Connecticut: “We are preparing our players for a competitive world,” Dailey says.
 “Kids think being different is wearing one sock up, one sock down and purple hair.
 We try to tell them you draw attention to yourself by working hard and working well with people.
 Dress for the job you want.
 Look people in the eye.
 Be able to have a conversation.
 Geno and I totally agree, although I don’t think he cares about the stockings and nail polish.”
 Ah, yes, the nail polish.
 Dailey knows manicures.
 It’s her belief that when you are on the court, look like a player, play like one.
 When you are off the court, look like a young woman and act like a young lady.
 She is unrepentant on this point.
 So no jeans at team functions.
 “When we go to dinner together, no way,” Dailey says.
 “We’re trying to teach them appropriateness.
 For Denver, they can pack jeans for their free time.”
 When pressed to give the rule she is most proud of, her answer has nothing to do with what’s verboten.
 “The women’s athletic director at North Carolina, when we went down there, said, ‘Chris, I’ve been doing this for 20 something years and greeted every team.
 Yours is the first one where every one of the students acknowledged me.’
 I was so proud.”
 You want to know what else makes Chris Dailey proud?
 UConn players always say hello to the bus driver.
 They learn they are not the center of the universe.
 So again, the person you are is just as important, if not more, as the player you are.
 However, the player you are is what gets noticed first.
 Work at your game, never be satisfied, and don’t your selfishness, your “me-first” attitude, or your wanting to be individualistic on the court keep you from playing at the highest level you really, truly can and should be playing at.